huankoh/PSICHIC/README.md

 mamba env create -f environment_cpu.yml
 ```

+After installing and setting up the environment, activate it by running conda activate psichic_env, and you are ready to go!

+Alternatively, here's some command lines that can help in setting up the environment for running PSICHIC (tested on linux with python 3.8: ``conda create -n psichic_env python=3.8``).
 ```
 conda install pytorch==2.0.0 torchvision==0.15.0 torchaudio==2.0.0 pytorch-cuda=11.7 -c pytorch -c nvidia
 conda install pyg -c pyg